glennfrey/OSFPGA/README.md

-# OSFPGA
+# FPGA - Fabric, Design and Architecture
-Open Source FPGA
+FPGA - Fabric, Design and Architecture

 ![](risc-v/risc-v_banner.png)
 ### ABOUT THE WORKSHOP